 PBPP is accomplished by tracking performance measures, setting data-driven targets for each measure, and selecting projects to help meet the targets.
-To date, only the Safety (T2040 PM 9-13) and Transit State of Good Repair (T2040 PM 16-17) measures have MPO targets established and published in T2040 (Table 11 and 12).
-Safety performance measures reflect data for all public roads including the number of fatalities, rate of fatalities per 100 million Vehicle Miles Traveled (VMT), number of serious injuries, rate of serious injuries per 100 million VMT, and number of non-motorized fatalities and serious injuries.
 Transit State of Good Repair measures include the Useful Life Benchmark (ULB) for revenue and non-revenue vehicles by auto type including full-sized buses, cutaway buses, vans, minivans, SUVs, and automobile.
 The percentage of assets with a condition rating below 3 on the FTA Transit Economic Requirements Model (TERM) scale is another federal performance measure, but there are no federally funded transit facilities in the MPO area.
+Reliability performance measures relate to person-miles traveled on the Interstate and Non-Interstate NHS, as well as truck travel time reliability on the Interstate.
+This data all comes from NPMRDS RITIS.
+NHS bridge condition and Interstate and Non-Interstate NHS pavement condition data is provided by KDOT.
+Safety performance measures reflect data for all public roads including the number of fatalities, rate of fatalities per 100 million Vehicle Miles Traveled (VMT), number of serious injuries, rate of serious injuries per 100 million VMT, and number of non-motorized fatalities and serious injuries.